-In the United States of America, Dr. Martin Luther King, Jr. is honored each year on the third Monday of January.
+Dr. Martin Luther King, Jr. is honored each year on the third Monday of January.
 This is a great time to look into his amazing accomplishments and see how much he has changed the lives of so many.
-I have put together over 30 different resources that we will use in our homeschool to study Martin Luther King Jr. For Kids both in January and for the entire month of February for Black History Month.
+I have put together over 30 Martin Luther King activities for kids that we will use in our homeschool to study Martin Luther King Jr. Both in January and for the entire month of February for Black History Month.

 King also helped to organize the 1963 March on Washington, where he delivered his “I Have a Dream” speech ( a link to the speech is below).
 The next year, he won the Nobel Peace Prize.